Analysis | The long intertwining of the Russia-Ukraine conflict with Trumpian politics

 Trump saw Zelensky as useful for other reasons, however.
 He was already looking ahead to his 2020 reelection bid and understood that Joe Biden was most likely going to be his opponent.
 Trump seized on a false allegation that the U.S. pressure to oust Shokin — delivered by Biden as vice president — stemmed from a promise by Shokin to investigate an energy company for which Biden’s son Hunter served as a board member.

 There has been no evidence to support this claim; it appears to have originated from a vengeful Shokin.
-But Trump thought that having Ukraine investigate the actions of Joe and Hunter Biden — or, at least, to announce such an investigation — would aid his reelection effort.
+But Trump thought that having Ukraine investigate the actions of Joe and Hunter Biden — or at least to announce such an investigation — would aid his reelection effort.
 So, speaking to Zelensky by phone in July 2019, he urged him to announce such an investigation.

 Over the next several months, a diplomatic effort operating outside traditional governmental pathways sought to extract such an announcement from Zelensky’s team.
 Trump allies halted planned military assistance to Ukraine when no announcement of an investigation was forthcoming.
 (In that call with Zelensky, Trump infamously replied to the Ukrainian president’s request to buy weapons by saying, “I would like you to do us a favor, though.”)

-Zelensky hoped for a White House meeting to send a message to Russia that the United States was unquestionably allied with Ukraine; Trump and his team delayed it indefinitely as they sought the announcement of the Biden probe.
-It was only once the government’s failure to provide the assistance drew public attention that aid was actually released — and that attention led to Trump’s eventual impeachment for leveraging his position to try to aid his 2020 campaign.
+Zelensky hoped for a White House meeting send a message to Russia that the United States was unquestionably allied with Ukraine; Trump and his team delayed it indefinitely as they sought the announcement of the Biden probe.
+It was only once the government’s failure to provide the assistance drew public attention that aid was actually released — and that attention led to Trump’s eventual impeachment for leveraging his position to try toto aid his 2020 campaign.

 Again, though, one effect was to position Trump and his party as opposing Ukraine.
 That was literal to some extent, given the actual proven effort to withhold aid.
 But it was also rhetorical.
 To defend Trump’s interactions with Zelensky, Trump allies tried to cast Ukraine — not Russia — as the political body that had wanted to influence the 2016 election (despite a dearth of evidence to that effect) and, therefore, as the bad actor in the situation.

-American intelligence agencies believe that Russia again tried to boost Trump’s candidacy during his 2020 reelection bid, although not on the same scale as four years prior.
+American intelligence agencies believe that Russia again tried to boost Trump’s candidacy during his 2020 reelection bid, although not on the same scale as four years earlier.
 It was not successful, despite Trump’s claims of victory since then.

 Once Trump was out of office, Putin again turned his attention toward solidifying Russian control over Ukraine.
 Prominent Republicans, including Trump, wasted little time in expressing their respect for the effort.